-Git popularized the idea of a Merkle directed acyclic graph (Merkle DAG), a way to represent changes to data where each change is addressed by the secure hash of the change plus all ancestor hashes in a graph.
+Git popularized the idea of a Merkle DAG, a way to represent changes to data where each change is addressed by the secure hash of the change plus all previous hashes.
 This provides a way to trust data integrity, as the only way a specific hash could be derived by another peer is if they have the same data and change history required to reproduce that hash.
 This is important for reproducibility as it lets you trust that a specific git commit hash refers to a specific source code state.